joelparkerhenderson/system-quality-attributes/doc/separability/index.md

 </span>

+**Define separable:** <span data-chatgpt-prompt="define separable (computers and software)">In the context of computers and software, separable refers to the ability to physically or logically disconnect one component or module from another without affecting the functionality of the remaining parts.
+This means that different parts of a system can be changed or upgraded without disrupting the operation of other components.
+Separability is an important design principle that allows for flexibility, scalability, and maintainability of computer systems and software applications.</span>

 ## See Also

 * [Wikipedia](TODO): each item has a single well defined responsibility.

 * [Dictionary: separable](https://www.dictionary.com/browse/separable): Separable. capable of being separated, parted, or dissociated.

-* [OpenAI: separable](https:://openai.com): <span data-chatgpt-prompt="define separable (computers and software)">In the context of computers and software, separable refers to the ability to physically or logically disconnect one component or module from another without affecting the functionality of the remaining parts.
-This means that different parts of a system can be changed or upgraded without disrupting the operation of other components.
-Separability is an important design principle that allows for flexibility, scalability, and maintainability of computer systems and software applications.</span>